Battle of Kapyong: Night battle

-Post Battle Operations
+Further 2 PPCLI operations

 Although the PVA continued to mount small attacks, 2 PPCLI were now in control of the summit.
 Following the retreat of the 3 RAR battalion on the previous day, the PVA had established blocking positions on the supply road from the rear slope of Hill 677 to the village of Tungmudae.
 This was the trail which had been improved by Stone on 23 April just prior to the PVA assaults.
 PVA control of the rear slopes of Hill 677 had cut the 2 PPCLI off from resupply and prevented any form of military reinforcements or relief from reaching them.
-Anticipating that the battle would continue into the evening of the 25th or be renewed with intensity by another major assault by the PVA 118th Division forces, Stone made a request at 4:00 that food, ammunition, and water be airdropped directly onto Hill 677 and by 10:00, six hours later, the required supplies—including 81 mm mortar ammunition—were dropped by four American C-119 Flying Boxcars flying from an airbase in Japan.
+Anticipating that the battle would continue into the evening of the 25th or be renewed with intensity by another major assault by the PVA 118th and 60th Division forces, Stone made a request at 04:00 that food, ammunition, and water be airdropped directly onto Hill 677 and by 10:00 the required supplies—including 81 mm mortar ammunition—were dropped by four American C-119 Flying Boxcars flying from an airbase in Japan.
+During the air drop, only four parachutes landed in PVA controlled areas with the remainder successfully recovered by 2 PPCLI.

 The 2 PPCLI continued to improve their defensive position and trenches.
-The Middlesex from the reserve positions deployed in front of 27th Commonwealth Brigade HQ sent out patrols during the morning in order to reconnoitre the PVA forces that had occupied the rear areas behind Hill 677 and surrounded the 2 PPCLI positions during the previous day.
-It was not until 14:00 on 25 April that patrols from B Company, 2 PPCLI reported that the supply trail was now clear, and that the PVA 118th Division had apparently withdrawn to the north.
-Stone subsequently requested that further supplies be sent forward by vehicle as rapidly as feasible while the supply route through Tungmudae remained open, and before the enemy 118th Division could return.
-Having left their supplies of food and ammunition far behind during the advance two days earlier, the PVA 118th Division had withdrawn back up the Kapyong Valley in the late afternoon of 25 April in order to regroup and replenish following the extremely heavy casualties incurred during the fighting.
-The principal enemy formations had thus retreated prior to any UN relief forces reaching the 2 PPCLI positions, fulfilling the grim assessment given by Burke to the encircled 2 PPCLI when he flew over them on the evening of 24 April.
+The Middlesex from the reserve positions deployed in front of 27th Brigade HQ sent out patrols during the morning in order to reconnoitre the PVA forces that had occupied the rear areas behind Hill 677 and surrounded the 2 PPCLI positions during the previous day.
+It was not until 14:00 on 25 April that patrols from B Company, 2 PPCLI reported that the supply trail was now clear, and that the PVA 118th and 60th Divisions had apparently withdrawn to the north.
+Stone subsequently requested that further supplies be sent forward by vehicle as rapidly as feasible while the supply route through Tungmudae remained open, and before the PVA divisions could return.
+Having left their supplies of food and ammunition far behind during the advance two days earlier, the PVA 118th and 60th Divisions had largely withdrawn back up the Kapyong Valley in the late afternoon of 25 April in order to regroup and replenish following the extremely heavy casualties incurred during the fighting.
+The principal PVA formations had thus retreated prior to any UN relief forces reaching the 2 PPCLI positions, fulfilling the grim assessment given by Burke to the encircled 2 PPCLI when he flew over them on the evening of 24 April.